Find more posts on http://lesjohns.wordpress.com/

 The top photo has my father on the far left.
 He evidently switched places with the suited Les, mum’s brother, to take the bottom picture.
 I have no idea why the hand text, starting “miserable bunch…” is there.
-Meant to be on Johns note who were truly, absolutely miserable pricks.
+Meant to relate to a Johns group who were truly, absolutely miserable pricks.
 It seemed endemic to landowners of the day.
-The Martins, as can be ascertained by their countenances were pleasant people and nice to know.
+The Martins, as can be ascertained by their general demeanor were pleasant and nice to know.
 That’s my mum, Evelyn, holding the child, probably Narelle, beside other woman clutching child, Gladys, wife of mum’s youngest brother, Len.

 Around at Grandmas, her Queenslander with its nooks and crannies and old house hidey spots managed to come with info so hot as to arouse disbelief when I hesitatingly related it to parents.
 One bit was a world-beater, and rather than winning accolades for coming into possession of such a gem, I got in the shit for its mere mention.
 It became par for the course to be derided for invention and atonement was wrought on one occasion by an obligatory Wednesday post-school introduction to a grainy Pilgrim Progress slide-show over too many weeks.